neo-project/docs/docs/en-us/node/cli/cli.md

 ### export key

-Export private key of the address to the specified file.
+Exports private key of the address to the specified file.
 The command also requires the verification of the wallet password.

 ##### Syntax